CmopOilModel/CMOP_OilModel/CMOP_01_PaperScript/README.md

    - **IntEdge** : the particle is intercepted in the edge of the current cell

-   A detailed description of these algorithms is provided in the manus cript
+   A detailed description of these algorithms is provided in the manuscript

    "An effcient particle tracking algorithm by partitioning the time interval"